jzhobes/gmail-pubsub-handler/README.md

 # Alfred Bot Gmail Pub/Sub Handler

-This service is a Google Cloud Run function that listens for Gmail push notifications via **Pub/Sub**, fetches recent Gmail message history, and processes updates using the Gmail API.
+This project deploys a Google Cloud Run service that reacts to Gmail push notifications delivered by **Pub/Sub**, loads recent Gmail message history, and orchestrates follow-up actions in Google Calendar.

 ## Overview

 When Gmail sends a push notification to the configured Pub/Sub topic, this Cloud Run function:
 1. Decodes the message payload.
 2. Fetches the Gmail history since the last recorded `historyId`.
-3. Retrieves message metadata (e.g., sender, subject).
+3. Retrieves message metadata (e.g., sender, subject) for new messages.
-4. Stores state in Firestore for tracking sync progress.
+4. Stores state in Firestore to track the most recent Gmail history ID.
+5. Routes messages to specialized handlers that tidy up Google Calendar reminders for common bill-payment emails (Chase credit card & mortgage, Comcast/Xfinity, Eversource/Speedpay).

 ## Architecture